eniewold/unchain-readthedocs/docs/source/register.rst

 Terms & Conditions
 ======================

-Make sure you read our usage terms and conditions as defined at <https://www.websitepolicies.com/policies/view/5pg6n6h2> before you finish the registration.
+Make sure you read our usage terms and conditions as defined at <https://www.websitepolicies.com/policies/view/5pg6n6h2> before you finish registration.